osmosis-labs/osmojs/packages/osmojs/README.md

 };
 ```

+## Connecting with Wallets and Signing Messages

+⚡️ For web interfaces, we recommend using [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit).
+Continue below to see how to manually construct signers and clients.

+Here are the docs on [creating signers](https://github.com/cosmology-tech/cosmos-kit/tree/main/packages/react#signing-clients) in cosmos-kit that can be used with Keplr and other wallets.

 ### Initializing the Stargate Client

 Use `getSigningOsmosisClient` to get your `SigningStargateClient`, with the Osmosis proto/amino messages full-loaded.
 No need to manually add amino types, just require and initialize the client: